JSande2021/StartHere/README.md

 **Software Knowledge**

-Programming languages that I have experience coding with are Java, Go, C, C#, Javascript, Python, HTML with CSS, PHP, and Bash Script.
+Programming languages that I have experience coding with are Java, Go, C, C++, C#, Javascript, Python, HTML with CSS, PHP, and Bash Script.
-I have worked with the following frameworks: Spring Boot, Gin, Wicket, Thymeleaf, .Net, Angular, React, and Node.js.
+I have worked with the following frameworks: Spring Boot, Gin, Wicket(least favorite), Ant, Thymeleaf (Templating Engine), .Net, Angular, React, and Node.js.
-Technologies that I am familiar with are MySQL, PostgreSQL, Bootstrap, MAMP, Maven, JSON, JQuery, JQuery UI, JSF, ADO.NET, MongoDB.
+Technologies that I am familiar with are Linux, MySQL, PostgreSQL, Bootstrap, MAMP, Maven, JSON, JQuery, JQuery UI, JSF, ADO.NET, MongoDB.
-Tools that I have utilized for programming are Eclipse, PHPMyAdmin, MySQL Workbench, Visual Studio, Visual Studio Code, Github, Microsoft Azure, MondgoDB Compass, virtual box for Linux/Unix OS.
+Tools that I have utilized for programming are Eclipse, PHPMyAdmin, MySQL Workbench, Visual Studio, Visual Studio Code, Github, Microsoft Azure, MondgoDB Compass, VMWare for Linux/Unix OS.

 **Education and Brief Work History**

-I currently have an full time position as a Software Engineer at CFM Core Integration Experts where I am primarily coding with Java, C#, and Go.
+I currently work with Kubota as an Embedded Software Engineer where I am primarily coding with Java, C#, and Go.

-I have earned a bachelor's degree in Legal Studies in 2017 and I will have a second bachelor's degree in Software Development in February of 2023.
+I have earned a bachelor's degree in Legal Studies in 2017 and have a second bachelor's degree in Software Development that I earned in February of 2023.
+I will graduate with my master's degree in Software Development in July of 2024.
+I've been working as an embedded software engineer for over two years now, and I previously worked for Northrop Grumman as an Embedded Software Engineer contractor.
 I have worked in the Army National Guard for nine years as the Paralegal Non-Commissioned Office in Charge of the Office of the Staff Judge Advocate for Arizona and have deployed twice to Afghanistan and Kuwait/Iraq.

 **Fun Facts About Me**

-I have two huskies that my wife and I take camping, hiking, and running!
-Their names are Bear and Hazel and they have so much personality between the two of them!
-I've recently began working with FPGA boards and creating projects with these to become familiar with basic circuitry while I pursue my software development degree due to these concepts being outside of this degree program, but being very fascinating to me.
+I have THREE huskies that my wife and I take camping, hiking, and running!
+Their names are Miska, Neeko and Hazel and they have so much personality between the three of them!

 **Resume**